dgfitch/ld17/README.markdown

 20100424 16:44:07 - Crap, I don't know how to mask layers with Inkscape.
 Might be harder to do the cones if I can't get alpha masks.

+20100424 17:28:37 - Got the Inkscape mask working but the Pulpcore export doesn't use it.
+Flashlight fx are mostly functioning, just need a working png for fading the flashlight cone into the circle spot.

+20100424 17:32:33 - Man, this NOT turning out very object oriented.
+My lack of Java-touching is hurting.

+## TODO

+Possibly make heli shadow visible, with spinning neat blade alpha?

 ## Vim notes